mattwilmott/terraform-provider-foreman/README.md

 terraform plan
 ```

-this should output something similar to
+This will interrogate the provider and should output something similar to
+**TODO**

 if you have already planned the terraform resources you can taint them essentially marking them to be rebuilt